 What is FOIR - L&T Finance

-In this blog, we will explore what cheque dishonour means, the common reasons behind it, the legal consequences involved, and how it can impact your business loan eligibility from lenders such as L&T Finance.
+In this blog, we will explore the core concept of cheque dishonour, examine the common reasons behind it, discuss the legal implications, and explain how a history of dishonour can specifically impact your eligibility for a business loan.

 What is a Dishonoured Cheque?